Decay No More: A Persistent Twitter Dataset for Learning Social Meaning: Experiment and Result

 \subsection{Implementation}

 We evaluate the quality of the $17$ paraphrased Train datasets in Table~\ref{tab:para_n_data} via fine-tuning two Transformer-based pre-trained language models, i.e, RoBERTa\textsubscript{Base}~\cite{liu2019roberta} and BERTweet\textsubscript{Base}~\cite{nguyen-etal-2020-bertweet}.
 We utilize the checkpoints released by Huggingface\footnote{\url{https://huggingface.co/models}}.
 For Crisis\textsubscript{Oltea} and Stance\textsubscript{Moham}, we append the topic term behind the post content, separate them by an `[SEP]' token, and set maximal sequence length to $72$.
 For the rest of tasks, we set maximal sequence length to $64$.
 For all the tasks, we pass the hidden state of `[CLS]' token from the last Transformer encoder layer through two feed-forward layers (a linear layer with a $tanh$ activation function followed by another linear layer with a $softmax$ activation function) to predict the classification label.
 Cross-Entropy is used to calculate the training loss.
 Following~\citet{nguyen-etal-2020-bertweet}, we use Adam with a peak learning rate of $1e-5$ and a weight decay of $0.01$ to optimize the model and fine-tune each task for $20$ epochs with early stopping ($patience = 5$ epochs).
 The training batch size is $32$.
 We compare the model trained on PTSM to ones fine-tuned on the original gold Train set with the same hyper-parameters.
 We run three times with random seeds for all downstream fine-tuning, \textit{reporting the average of these three runs}.
-All downstream task models are fine-tuned on $1$ Nvidia V$100$ GPUs ($32$G each).
-We fine-tune PLMs on different Train sets (paraphrased and original) but always evaluate on the original Dev and Test sets for all of the individual tasks.
-We typically identify the best model on each respective Dev set and evaluate its performance on blind Test.
+All downstream task models are fine-tuned on an Nvidia V$100$ GPUs ($32$G).
+For individual task, we typically identify the best model on each respective Dev set and evaluate its performance on blind Test.
 We present the average Test macro-averaged $F_1$ over the three runs as mentioned, and introduce a global metric averaging the macro-$F_1$ scores over the $17$ datasets.